Education and Community Outreach Team

 Director of Education & Community Outreach

 Inge Koopman-Leyva is recognized throughout the region as an innovative, creative and organized leader in Humane Education serving Tucson, Arizona for almost two decades in Humane Education.
 She is an active member of the Association of Professional Humane Educators and the Animal Cruelty Taskforce of Southern Arizona.
 Inge moved to Tucson in 2003 from her birth state of New York where she lived in Brooklyn while working in New York City for many years as a Veterinary Technician and Membership Associate for the American Museum of Natural History.
-She has her B.A. in Anthropology, with a minor in Sustainable Development, from Hunter College in NYC.
+She has her B.A. in Anthropology, with a minor in Sustainable Development from Hunter College in NYC.

 Amy Faulk